annie-kayal/Stop-Think-Go/README.md

   - Once the player reaches these cells, the class 'house' is removed and replaced with another deemed 'hog-home'.
 This indicates the hedgehog has been taken safety home and the user is awarded **100 points!!**

   - In order to keep track of the score, a scoreboard is visible.
-For this to be functional, I retrived the element through `getItemByClassName` (under the variable `scoring`) method.
+For this to be functional, I retrieved the element through `getItemByClassName` (under the variable `scoring`) method.
 I also created a variable `score = 0`.
 This starts every player with 0 at the beginning of gameplay.

   - Once a player reaches cells which allow them points, the score variable is updated by 100 and the score is displayed on the element by changing the innerHTML of the variable as shown below:

   `scoring.innerHTML = score`.

 - As stated at the beginning, obstacles were put in various cells to give the game difficulty.
-This involved three stages, rendering the obstacles to move on the grid, checking for collison (if the hedgehog came into contact with an obstacle) and picking obstacles randomly.
+This involved three stages, rendering the obstacles to move on the grid, checking for collision (if the hedgehog came into contact with an obstacle) and picking obstacles randomly.

 ### Obstacles